Return on Marketing Spend – An Overview

 - Average Order Value (AOV)

-AOV helps track the average amount of pounds that are spent whenever a customer orders your product.
+AOV helps track the average amount of pounds spent whenever a customer orders your product.
 You can estimate the Average Order Value by dividing your total revenue by the number of orders placed.

 - Cost Per Acquisition (CPA)